-- Alcohol, tobacco and drug related behavior - A High School student must have a 2.0 cumulative GPA based on a 4.0 scale at the conclusion of each semester to be eligible for participation.
-Should a student's cumulative GPA drop below a 2.0, the student will be ineligible until the student once again achieves a 2.0 cumulative GPA - School/Classroom discipline issues - Social Media issues inappropriate comments and/or pictures - Bullying/Harassment - Sportsmanship/Ejections students who are ejected from a contest will be ineligible to participate in events for the amount of time determined by the FHSAA or school administration - Violation of Dress Code Policy - Four Year Limit of Eligibility (High School) Three Year Limit of Eligibility (Middle School) - Age Limit -19 years old on or before September 1st (High School) 15 years old on or before September 1st (Middle School) - Lack of a Physical Evaluation (EL2) and Consent and Release from Liability Certificate (EL3) - Violation of established team rules - Any other district policy which would remove or prevent a student from participating in extracurricular activities
+- Alcohol, tobacco, and drug related behavior - A High School student must have a 2.0 cumulative GPA based on a 4.0 scale at the conclusion of each semester to be eligible for participation.
+Should a student's cumulative GPA drop below a 2.0, the student will

+- be ineligible until the student once again achieves a 2.0 cumulative GPA - School/Classroom discipline issues - Unsportsmanlike interactions may result in the loss of a team leadership position for current and future athletic participation during the current school year. - Social Media issues inappropriate comments and/or pictures - Bullying/Harassment - Sportsmanship/Ejections students who are ejected from a contest will be ineligible to participate in events for the amount of time determined by the FHSAA or school administration - Violation of Dress Code Policy - Four Year Limit of Eligibility (High School) Three Year Limit of Eligibility (Middle School) - Age Limit -19 years old on or before July 1st (High School) 15 years old on or before September 1st (Middle School) - Lack of a Physical Evaluation (EL2) and Consent and Release from Liability Certificate (EL3) - Violation of established team rules - Any other district policy which would remove or prevent a student from participating in extracurricular activities